Not applicable for this jurisdiction.

 The exclusive right of layout-design in a commissioned work shall be vested in the commissioned party unless it is agreed otherwise in writing.

-Moreover, the Colombian legal regime on intellectual property does not require that protected layout-design of integrate circuits be exploited, but when a layout design is not exploited when national emergencies, public sanity, prevent anti-trust practices demands it, the relevant authority may order that:
+Moreover, the Colombian legal regime on intellectual property does not require protected layout-designs of integrate circuits to be exploited, but, when a layout design is not exploited when national emergencies or antitrust practices demand it, the relevant authority may order that:

 - The layout-design of integrated circuits can be used or exploited by third parties with commercial or industrial purposes or

-- The layout-design of integrate circuits must be licensed to a third-party if the third party has requested it
+- The layout-design of integrated circuits shall be licensed to a third-party if the third party has requested it.

-Finally, when the layout-designs of an integrated circuit has been commercially exploited abroad, request for registration shall be submitted within two years from the date it was first exploited.
+Finally, when the layout-designs of an integrated circuit has been commercially exploited abroad, request for registration shall be submitted within 2 years from the date it was first exploited.

 The right is granted to the individual or legal person who submits the application after having created or gained exclusive rights to the semiconductor topography.